acasto/iptic-memex/README.md

     - Exit out of the subcommand with `exit` or `quit`.
   - Clear the context and start a new conversation with `clear`.

-### Chat about a file
+### Chat about a file or URL

 ![Imgur Image](https://i.imgur.com/XGxn7my.gif)

-One of the more useful ways to use this program is to chat or ask questions about a file.
-This can be done by supplying one or more `--file` or `-f` flags to the `chat` or `ask` subcommands.
+One of the more useful ways to use this program is to chat or ask questions about a file or URL.
+This can be done by supplying one or more `--file` (`-f`) or `--url` (`-u`) or flags to the `chat` or `ask` subcommands.
 The file(s) will be loaded into the context through the prompt and available for you to ask questions about.
+URLs will be scraped for text and loaded into the context same as files.

 For example:
 - `python main.py chat -f problem_code.py`
 - `python main.py ask -f code.txt -f logfile.txt`
+- `python main.py chat -u iptic.com`

 **Note:** Attaching large files can quickly exceed the token limit of your chosen model.
 Often it can be useful to copy the relevant parts into a new file and chat about that instead.
 For example, a particular function or method.